fy-meng/seq-align/README.md

    ```bash
    python align.py <DNA1 DNA2 ...>
    ```
+   Note that the program assumes that the forward primers are those with `'F'` in their names， and reverse primers are those `'R'` in their names.

 # Results
 First, the program assumes that the primers stored in the `./data/wt/*.dna` are